 Notes

-1 This is a compilation of the Oaths, Affidavits and Statutory Declarations Act 2005 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 9 January 2009 of the Oaths, Affidavits and Statutory Declarations Act 2005 and includes the amendments made by the other written laws referred to in the following table 1a.
+The table also contains information about any reprint.

 Compilation table